How to Get Rid of the 10 Worst Garden Insects

 Apply beneficial nematodes (microscopic worms that occur naturally in the soil) or milky spore (a bacterium).
 Be patient; both of these organic options take a couple years to build up in the soil and do their job.
 Did you know that some beetles are beneficial garden bugs?

 You’re most likely to notice adult female scale insects, which look like bumps on plant stems, leaves or fruit.
 Males are small flying insects, while larvae are tiny, soft, crawling insects.
 Scale insects suck plant sap, weakening plants and causing foliage to turn yellow and drop off.
 In addition, honeydew is deposited on leaves and fruit.
 It’s unsightly and can foster disease.
-Check out 3 good bugs for your garden (and three you should avoid).

 How to get rid of scales: